Robopoly/Quadcopter/README.md

 | ESC4 |   6   |

 ### Transmitter connections
 Be careful, only THR has the ground and 5V pins connected.
 This is made to avoid ground loops.
-If your transmitter does not have a common ground for its channels, you will want to bridge the whole ground line.
+If your transmitter does not have a common ground for its channels, you will have to bridge the whole ground line, or mod your receiver.
 The data pin is at the outer side of the board (closest to the edge).
+The ground pin is the square one.

 | Command | pin  |
 |---------|------|